rooosaJUJU/Danger_Level_Prediction_in_Different_Districts_of_Chicago/README.md

 * DataWrapper

 ## Methods
-* Second Exponential Smoothing Method
+* Double Exponential Smoothing Method

 ## Report
 The report can be found [here](https://github.com/rooosaJUJU/Crimes_in_different_districts_of_Chicago/blob/main/Crimes_in_different_districts_of_Chicago_Report.pdf).